 Q: Does everyone have to follow the syllabus that is submitted with the forms?

 A: No and yes.
 The specifics of grading, materials, etc. will change from instructor to instructor.
-The course description, number of credits, course student learning outcomes, whether the course is writing or speaking intensive will not change.
+The course description, number of credits, course student learning outcomes, and potential Civitae attributes will not change.
 The material required by the course description should be covered every time the course is taught, although the details may vary.
 Section student learning outcomes can be changed when different instructors teach the course, or when offered in a different semester.

 Q: Can a department’s curriculum be changed without notice?

-Q: Even if the state or the accreditors require it?
+Q: Even if the state or program accreditors require it?

 A: Still no. Once an academic program has been approved, we have never been required to change it by the state or our main accrediting body.
 Even in the case of licensure or program accreditation, the appropriate department must decide whether to initiate the change.